hlship/dialog-tool/README.md

 `dgdebug` does a great job of updating in-place when any of the source files change.

-`dgt`s approach to testing is really simple:
+`dgt`'s approach to testing is really simple:

+- start the debugger with `dgt debug`
-- capture an input transcript from the REPL using `@save`
+- capture an input transcript from the debugger using `@save`
 - save the input transcript as a file under `tests` with extension `.txt`
 - execute `dgt test` to run all tests
 - for each input transcript, the game is executed and output captured